a2stuff/a2d/docs/Selector_List_Format.md

 Data length is 1922 bytes.
 The file is 2048 bytes, with padding making up the difference.

-There are two lists ("run list", "other run list"), which can have up to 8 or 16 entries respectively.
+There are two "run lists" (primary and secondary), which can have up to 8 or 16 entries respectively.
 If an entry is deleted, later entries within each list are shifted down.